-- 4. (1) A person does not commit an offence under regulation 3 if - (a) he has a reasonable excuse for not disclosing the additional information or other matter, or - (b) he is a professional legal adviser and the additional information came to him in privileged circumstances. - (2) Information comes to a professional legal adviser in privileged circumstances if it is communicated or given to him - (a) by (or by a representative of) a client of his in connection with the giving by the adviser of legal advice to the client, - (b) by (or by a representative of) a person seeking legal advice from the adviser, - (c) by a person in connection with legal proceedings or contemplated legal proceedings. - (3) But paragraph (2) does not apply to information which is communicated or given with a view to furthering a criminal purpose.
+- 4. (1) A person does not commit an offence under regulation 3 if - (a) he has a reasonable excuse for not disclosing the additional information or other matter, or - (b) he is a professional legal adviser and the additional information came to him in privileged circumstances. - (2) Information comes to a professional legal adviser in privileged circumstances if it is communicated or given to him - (a) by (or by a representative of) a client of his in connection with the giving by the adviser of legal advice to the client, - (b) by (or by a representative of) a person seeking legal advice from the adviser, or

+- (c) by a person in connection with legal proceedings or contemplated legal proceedings. - (3) But paragraph (2) does not apply to information which is communicated or given with a view to furthering a criminal purpose.

-- 5. (1) In these Regulations, unless the context requires otherwise - "Financial Intelligence Service" means the service, known by that title, comprising those police officers and customs officers assigned to the service for the purpose of the receipt, analysis and dissemination within the Bailiwick, and elsewhere, of disclosures which are more commonly known, or referred to, as suspicious transaction reports,
+5. (1) In these Regulations, unless the context requires otherwise -

+"Financial Intelligence Service" means the division of the Financial Investigation Unit, comprising those police officers and other persons assigned to the division for the purpose of the receipt, analysis and dissemination within the Bailiwick, and elsewhere, of disclosures which are more commonly known or referred to as suspicious transaction reports or suspicious activity reports,